osmosis-labs/beaker/README.md

 #### `.beaker`

-Last but not least, `.beaker` might be the most unusal part.
+Last but not least, `.beaker` which is the most unusal part.
 It contains 2 files:

 ```
 ├── state.json